tryolabs/norfair/README.md

 ![Norfair by Tryolabs logo](docs/logo.png)

-Norfair is a lightweight Python library for real-time 2D object tracking.
+Norfair is a customizable lightweight Python library for real-time 2D object tracking.

 Using Norfair, you can add tracking capabilities to the output of any detector with just a few lines of code.
-The only requirements are:

-1. You have objects described by a set of points expressed in `(x, y)` coordinates.
-These points can be anything, like 2 points describing the bounding box output by an object detector, or the 17 keypoints forming the human pose in a pose estimator.
-2. The camera viewpoint is steady.
+#### Features

+- Any detector expressing its detections as a series of `(x, y)` coordinates can be used with Norfair.
+This includes detectors performing object detection, pose estimation, and instance segmentation.

+- The user gets to write the distance function that Norfair uses to match tracked objects with new detections, making Norfair extremelly customizable.

+- Extra information such as appearance embeddings can be used to help with tracking.

+- Norfair is built to be modular, so it can easily be inserted into the video inference loop of an already existing detection project, but it can also be used to build a new project from scratch using just Norfar + a detection model.

+- Its fast.
+The only thing bounding inference speed will be the detection network feeding detections to Norfair.

 Norfair is built, used and maintained by [Tryolabs](https://tryolabs.com).